Home Maps Resources Calendar About

 The lighthouse was placed on the market for $1.1 million in 1996.
 Spektor passed away in 1998, and the lighthouse was subsequently taken off the market.
 The lighthouse was back on the market in 2008 with an asking price of $1.75 million, but the price had fallen to $1.595 million the following year.
 The Spektor family still retained ownership of the lighthouse in 2020.
 That year, a group of yachtsmen and residents around the harbor were trying to coax Alex Spektor, Eryk’s Son, to paint the dilapidated lighthouse.
 Birds have taken up residence inside the lighthouse, spoiling what restoration work was done years before.
 Roughly half of the roof over the lower gallery was missing in 2023, along with glass panes in the lantern room.

 In August 2023, Gary Kalan and Brendan McGee teamed up to purchase Stamford Harbor Lighthouse from Alex Spector for $500,000.
-Gary Kalan was an anesthesiologist at Greenwich Hospital for thirty-five years and has the closest residence to the lighthouse, while Brendan McGee owns Brendan’s 101, a restaurant in Rowayton and was part of the group that complete a five-year restoration of Greens Ledge Lighthouse.
+Gary Kalan was an anesthesiologist at Greenwich Hospital for thirty-five years and has the closest residence to the lighthouse, while Brendan McGee owns Brendan’s 101, a restaurant in Rowayton and was part of the group that completed a five-year restoration of Greens Ledge Lighthouse.
 The pair formed the nonprofit Stamford Harbor Lighthouse Project to restore the lighthouse, which still operates as a private aid to navigation and will be used as an educational and environmental center.

 “People are excited about it,” McGee said.
 “This is an iconic landmark, the mascot of Stamford harbor.
 It has great ornamental details that other lighthouses don’t have.
 It’s going to be magnificent, but we need all the help we can get from the community.”